noahgift/Coursera-DE-C2-Files-Directories-Permissions/README.md

 # Coursera-DE-C2-Files-Directories-Permissions
 Work with the filesystem and permissions

-## Goal:   Learn the basics of shell piping
+## Goal:   Learn the basics of shell permissions

 Practice using file permissions to set execution bit